EFanZh/efanzh.github.io/_posts/2018-10-05-introduction-to-algorithms-exercises.md

 > Can the master method be applied to the recurrence *T*(*n*) = 4 *T*(*n* / 2) + $n^2$ lg *n*?
 Why or why not?
 Give an
 > asymptotic upper bound for this recurrence.

-The master methoid can not be applied to that recurrence, because $n^2$ lg *n* is asymptotically large than
+The master method can not be applied to that recurrence, because $n^2$ lg *n* is asymptotically large than
 $n^{\log_2 4} = n^2$, but it is not polynomially asymptotically large than $n^{\log_2 4}$.

 *T*(*n*) = $n^2 \left(\lg^2 n + \lg n + c\right)$ / 2.